StudioFuel/simplemodal-contact-form/readme.txt

 	* Added function_exists() check for wp_print_styles
 * Version 1.2.2
 	* Upgraded SimpleModal to 1.2.3
-	* Added addslashes() function for smcf_messages JavaScript object
+	* Added addslashes() function for smcf_messages JavaScript object to prevent localization issues
 	* Added stripslashes() function for the email message
 	* Removed 70 character limit for wordwrap() function - defaults to 75
-	* Added wp_page_menu filter to dynamically add smcf-link class to a contact menu link
+	* Added wp_page_menu and wp_list_pages filter to dynamically add smcf-link class to a contact menu link
+	* Changed format of validation messages